singularityhacker/Content/Writing_on_GitHub_II.md

 **A Full Local Setup**

 If writing in git is largely about getting to the source of things then it makes sense to get to the source of things in tooling as well.
 This has been a rocky patch since taking on this experiment.
-A few things to take into mind:

-*   I thought I needed a markdown app to conveniently edit MD files in such a way that the rendered MD would appear next to my typed text.
-I even almost paid for this as a service.
-*   After trying several MD MacOS apps, I was disappointed that Grammarly did not work while using them so I looking at MD editor web solution because Grammarly works in the browser context.
-This proved to be not ideal because I had to grant the web app access to my GitHub account and atomic commits were weird as the web apps I tried were not clear in when they would since to my repo.

-So I've settled into using VS Code for my writing tool.

-*   No third-party access to my repo.
-*   Unambiguous git interaction.
-*   MD extension that permits side by side rendering of MD content.
-*   A Grammarly extension.
-*   Proximity to the source _and experience_ of things.
-This includes an ide interface, extension ecosystem, and two birds with one stone in learning a single way to write content and code.
-*   Building a second brain with [Foam](https://foambubble.github.io/foam/)

-But using VS Code meant brushing up on the following

-*   watched basic tutorials on VSCode
-*   Learned how to install extensions
-*   Learned how to push to github
-*   And who to edit/preview MD (cmd+k V)
-*   Grammarly removed from the market place.
-Use the package directly: [https://github.com/znck/grammarly/releases/tag/v0.12.2](https://github.com/znck/grammarly/releases/tag/v0.12.2)

 A Minimal Setup in the Browser